 Marc Prosser, CEO and co-founder of Choosing Therapy, believes there is both good and bad employee turnover.
 He said these are the differences:

-While some businesses choose to manually track their employee turnover rate, others opt for human resources outsourcing services or human resources software.
+While some businesses choose to track their employee turnover rate manually, others opt for top HR outsourcing services or HR software.

-HR software can help your business track its staff turnover, according to Bob Teasdale, sales and marketing director at Myhrtoolkit.
+Highly rated HR software can help your business track its staff turnover, according to Bob Teasdale, managing director at Myhrtoolkit.